tattle-made/kosh-v2/docs/user-authentication.md

    - handler : performs the various operations as part of request-response cycle of a route
    - models : of the payload, so that they can be validated
    - response : build on some base responses

+### JWT

+## QA

+- can't register existing users
+- password has to have 6 to 16 characters. with at least a special character and a number
+- user should only be allowed to login if their status is verified